jameshfisher/jameshfisher.com/_posts/2019-10-06-how-to-name-a-product-with-reduplication.md

 ---
 title: How to name a product with reduplication
 tags: []
+summary: >-
+  Product names often use reduplication, like "Tic Tac" or "Fit Bit", to mimic the babbling sounds of babies.
+This creates a sense of familiarity and simplicity.
 ---

 How do you name a product, or a company?